Programs

 Presented by: Diane M. Shields, Historian

-Glenna Baumbaugh 0 9438 Article rating: No rating
+Glenna Wardlow Baumbaugh 0 10596 Article rating: No rating

 What better time than October to take a look at why we are so fascinated with strange happenings that can indeed border on frightening, gruesome, and mysterious.
 After all, Halloween is devoted to ghouls, specters, vampires and demons!
 During this program, we will examine some real-life situations that frighten us and yet intrigue us!
 And then a little tongue in cheek at how literature and entertainment pull us in even deeper.